dnesting/dnesting/docs/resume.md

 - Can effectively lead small incident response task forces and large product delivery teams
 - Can understand, build, and troubleshoot complex systems at all layers of the stack
+- Can design and build complex systems with reliability, security, and privacy in mind
 - Can write efficient and readable code (Go, Python, others)

 Overview of security clearances available on request.